Template Inheritance and Reusability

 </section>

 Blocks inside embed tags form a separate layer independent of other blocks.
-Therefore, they can have the same name as the block outside the embed and are not affected in any way.
-Using the tag include inside {embed} tags you can insert blocks created here, blocks from an embedded template (which are not local), and also blocks from the main template which are local.
+Therefore, they can have the same name as a block outside the embed and are not affected in any way.
+Using the include tag inside {embed} tags, you can insert blocks created here, blocks from the embedded template (which are not local), and also blocks from the main template that are local.
 You can also import blocks from other files:

 {block outer}…{/block}